-Applying for an Employer Licence
+Applying for an employer licence

-Initial Application
+Initial application

-- 2.1 An Employer Licence is required for each employer at each medical radiological installation at which administrations of radioactive substances may occur.
-The Medical Director or Chief Executive Officer (or other equivalent individuals) may apply on behalf of the employer in conjunction with the supporting staff available at each medical radiological installation. - 2.2 An application for an Employer licence should be submitted at least 8 weeks before the expiry of the last certificate at a site for a required procedure to allow clinical services to continue. - 2.3 Where there are multiple employers based at a medical radiological installation, all employers will need a licence covering the scope of service for which they are responsible.
-If more than one employer has a shared responsibility for the management of a service then it must be clear which employer is taking legal responsibility for each exposure or aspect of each exposure.
-This may result in multiple employers holding a licence for the same procedure at the same medical radiological installation. - 2.4 Details on how to apply are available on our website www.gov.uk/arsac.
-Applications require the following information: - (a) Address of the medical radiological installation - (b) Name and address of employer as specified in Schedule 2 procedures required by $IR(ME)R^{3,4}$ - (c) Name and address of the accountable representative of the Employer under IR(ME)R. This is usually the Chief Executive Officer (or other equivalent individual) - (d) Name and Address of Medical Director - (e) Name and contact details for the practitioner(s), Medical Physics Expert(s) (MPEs) and relevant individual(s) responsible for radiopharmaceutical provision - (f) Where appropriate, details of training of supporting staff - (g) Procedures for which authorisation is sought and for which purpose - (h) For procedures not listed in these Notes, local Diagnostic Reference Levels (DRLs) where appropriate and effective dose to include references - (i) Equipment and facilities available to the employer
+- 2.1 An employer licence is required for each employer at each medical radiological installation at which administrations of radioactive substances may occur.
+The Medical Director or Chief Executive Officer (or other equivalent individuals) may apply on behalf of the employer in conjunction with the supporting staff available at each medical radiological installation. - 2.2 An application for an employer licence should be submitted as far in advance as possible but at least 8 weeks before the expiry of the last certificate or licence at a medical radiological installation for a required procedure to allow clinical services to continue. - 2.3 Where there are multiple employers based at a medical radiological installation, all employers will need a licence covering the scope of service for which they are responsible.
+If more than one employer has a shared responsibility for the management of a service, then it must be clear which employer is taking legal responsibility for each exposure or aspect of each exposure.
+This may result in multiple employers holding a licence for the same procedure at the same medical radiological installation. - 2.4 Details on how to apply and application forms are available on our website www.gov.uk/arsac.
+There are fees for employer applications, see section 2.25.
+To complete an employer licence application form, the following information is required: - (a) address of the medical radiological installation - (b) full legal name and address of the employer as it will appear on the licence - (c) name and address of the accountable representative of the employer under IR(ME)R. This is usually the Chief Executive Officer (or other equivalent individual) - (d) name and address of Medical Director - (e) name and contact details for the practitioners, Medical Physics Experts (MPEs) and relevant individuals responsible for radiopharmaceutical provision - (f) where appropriate, details of training of supporting staff

-- (j) Summary of governance arrangements for IR(ME)R, details of how the employer delegates the entitlement of duty holders and the system for ensuring compliance - (k) Any other information as may be specified on the application form or may be reasonably required for the assessment of the application - 2.5 Applications for an employer licence to include therapy procedures should detail the following: - (a) start-up discussions for procedures new to the medical radiological installation; - (b) patient selection and onward management (e.g. multidisciplinary team meetings); - (c) facilities and supporting staff appropriate to the administered activity of the radioactive substance to include diagnostic facilities where appropriate - (d) details of designated in-patient accommodation as appropriate (for some treatments will include en-suite facilities and shielded rooms) - (e) Number of procedures undertaken in the last 12 months and predicted numbers to be undertaken in the following 12 months.
+- (g) procedures for which authorisation is sought and for which purpose - (h) for procedures not listed in these notes, local diagnostic reference levels (DRLs) where appropriate and effective dose to include references - (i) equipment and facilities available to the employer - (j) summary of governance arrangements for IR(ME)R, details of how the employer delegates the entitlement of duty holders and the system for ensuring compliance - (k) any other information as may be specified on the application form or may be reasonably required for the assessment of the application - 2.5 Applications for an employer licence to include therapy procedures should detail the following: - (a) start-up discussions for procedures new to the medical radiological installation - (b) patient selection and onward management (eg multidisciplinary team meetings) - (c) facilities and supporting staff appropriate to the administered activity of the radioactive substance to include diagnostic facilities where appropriate - (d) details of designated in-patient accommodation as appropriate (for some treatments will require en-suite facilities and shielded rooms) - (e) number of procedures undertaken in the last 12 months and predicted numbers to be undertaken in the following 12 months

-Toxicological and Pharmaceutical Safety
+Toxicological and pharmaceutical safety